 Timisoara was our first stop during our time in Romania and it couldn’t have been a better welcome.
 Following the previous few weeks of near constant movement, it was nice to be able to stop for a week and really dig in.
 For what was a relatively unknown city to us at the time, we were truly impressed at the number of fantastic things to do in Timisoara.

 The city is located in the far western ranges of the country, wedged between Hungary and Serbia.
 Due to its convenient location, it’s often the first city many encounter when entering Romania overland from the west.
-If you’re entering elsewhere, you can easily rent your own ride and check it out that way.
+If you’re entering elsewhere, you can easily rent your own ride and do a Romania Road Trip.

 Wonderful architecture, vibrant green spaces and rich history will keep you plenty busy.
 While the funky cafes and upscale eateries will keep you well-fed during your visit.

 12 Things to Do in Timisoara, Romania

 Right in the city centre are two major gathering spots, both featuring beautiful fountains, cafe patios and some of the city’s best architecture.